paul-norman/go-template-manager/README.md

 - [Echo](https://echo.labstack.com/) in its [own repository](https://github.com/paul-norman/go-template-manager-echo) with a basic example.
 - [Gin](https://gin-gonic.com/) in its [own repository](https://github.com/paul-norman/go-template-manager-gin) with a basic example.

-[Martini](https://github.com/go-martini/martini) doesn't require an integration as it can be implemented as in the trivial example [above](#simple-example)
+[Martini](https://github.com/go-martini/martini) doesn't require an integration as it can be implemented as in the trivial example [above](#simple-example).